wandersondlopes/docs-content/content/hardware/_unlisted/boards/8to1-dongle/datasheet/datasheet.md

 # Description

-<p style="text-align: justify;">The USB Type-C 8-in-1 Dongle (TPX00241) is a compact multiport adapter designed for use with the Arduino® UNO Q and other USB-C devices.
+<p style="text-align: justify;">The Arduino® USB-C Hub (8 in 1) (TPX00241) is a compact multiport adapter designed for use with the Arduino® UNO Q and other USB-C devices.
 This dongle expands a single USB-C port into eight functional interfaces, including power delivery, USB data ports, HDMI video output, Ethernet connectivity, and SD/TF card readers.
 With its plug-and-play design and broad OS compatibility, it provides essential I/O expansion for development, prototyping, and deployment scenarios.</p>

 <div style="page-break-after: always;"></div>